|

 8: Amgedpha No More

-actually the re-release of a limitedly released 2005
+the re-release of a limitedly released 2005 demo, but

-demo, but since I dont have that one I will review
+since I dont have that one I will review it anyway.

-it anyway.
-Again limitedly released, in 100 cassette
+Again limitedly released, in 100 cassette copies this

-copies this time, here we have the debut of the death
+time, here we have the debut of the death black metal

-black metal band Terdor.
-The Combat Action of 5
+band Terdor.
+The Combat Action of 5 October 1944

-been told by vocalist Lafawijn that the band started out
+vocalist Lafawijn that the band started out as a death

-as a death metal outfit, but changed into a black metal
+metal outfit, but changed into a black metal band, still

-band, still obsessed with warfare - not an uncommon theme
+obsessed with warfare - not an uncommon theme in both

-in both genres.
-By now the band has already unleashed a
+genres.
+By now the band has already unleashed a split

-split demo with Gheenstenland and a full length called Axis
+demo with Gheestenland and a full length called Axis

 intriguing title).
 I havent yet heard those